cosmos/ibc-rs/docs/architecture/adr-11-refactor-errors.md

 }
 ```

+In addition, the error variant that contained the `PacketError` type will be removed.
+This
+is because we're opting to move towards only having a single error type for each ICS module,
+removing the discrepancy that the ICS04 module exposes two distinct error types.
+The
+`PacketError` type will be merged into the `ChannelError` type.

-#### The new `HostError` type
+### The New `HostError` Type

+In light of the stated rationale of making it clear when an error originates from host logic
-In light of the rationale stated above, we propose adding a new `HostError` type that makes
+vs ibc-rs's internal logic, we propose adding a new `HostError` type that will live as a
-clear that an error is originating from a host context, as opposed to originating from within
+variant in each of the module-level error types, as well as in the application-level error
+types, `TokenTransferError` and `NftTransferError`.
+Initially, we had only a single
+`Host(HostError)` variant that existed in the `HandlerError`type, but it became clear
+that this wasn't the correct place in which to expose host-level errors.
+This is because
+host errors can crop up within any of the core ibc-rs modules.

-the ibc-rs library.
-We introduce the following concrete `HostError` type in the ics24-host
+We introduce the following concrete `HostError` type in the ics24-host crate:
-crate:

 ```rust
 pub enum HostError {